yeyz66/viettts/TTS_RATE_LIMIT_README.md

 ```

 2. Navigate to the text-to-speech page
-3. Try submitting more than 5 requests in one minute to see the queue system in action
+3. Try submitting more requests than your configured daily limit to see the queue system in action

 ## How It Works

-1. **Rate Limiting**: The system tracks the number of TTS operations in each minute.
+1. **Rate Limiting**: The system tracks the number of TTS operations each day.
 If the global limit is exceeded, new requests are queued.

 2. **Queue System**:
    - When a user submits a TTS request and the global limit is reached, their request is added to the queue